Club Med: Foundation

 The club was founded in 1950 by Belgian entrepreneur Gérard Blitz.
-Blitz had opened a low-priced summer colony of tents on the Spanish island of Majorca, followed by another on the island of Djerba (Tunisia).
+Blitz had opened a low-priced summer colony of tents on the Spanish island of Mallorca, followed by another on the island of Djerba (Tunisia).
 A better entertainer than businessman, Blitz went bankrupt in 1953.
 His main creditor was his tent supplier Gilbert Trigano, the French "King of Camping"; Trigano took control of the club and slowly pushed Blitz aside.
 The first official Club Med was built the next year in Palinuro, Salerno, Italy.
 The original villages were simple: members stayed in unlit straw huts on a beachfront, sharing communal washing facilities.
 Such villages have been replaced with modern blocks or huts with ensuite facilities.